 The following is a step-by-step guide through the process by which our videos are produced:

 - Write the scripts.
 All our videos are created from scripts.
 Often this includes unscripted content (e.g., interviews, footage filmed on location at the University of Washington), but even this content is integrated into the script.
 Starting with a script results in a more polished presentation and an easier video editing process later.
 Also, the script content can easily be converted into captions, eliminating the extra time and cost of transcribing the video post-production.

 - Plan for accessibility during production.
 Since all our videos include captions, we are careful when filming to avoid critical content appearing near the bottom of the frame, where captions might later be displayed.
 Similarly, since all our videos include audio description, we are careful when scripting to pace the video in ways that ensure that there is enough space for narration to be mixed in.

 - Produce and encode the videos.
 Most of our videos are produced in-house by UW Video.
-Captions and audio description are added during production by third party vendors.
+Captions and audio description are added during production, either by in-house staff or third party vendors.
 The final deliverables include media for broadcast television, DVD, and the web.
 For the latter, videos are encoded into multiple formats: MP4 files (for use in Google Chrome, Microsoft, Internet Explorer, and Apple browsers on Mac OS X and iOS); WebM files for browsers that have not historically supported MP4 (Firefox and Opera); and Quicktime and Windows Media files that users can download and play on their own computers (these versions are open captioned and audio described).

 - Prepare for Video Search.
 Our final step is to save all materials to our web and media servers, then tell the Video Search application where to find these materials by completing a simple behind-the-scenes web form developed for DO-IT staff.
 Once the Video Search application knows about the new video it is immediately available on the website.